liferay/clay/CONTRIBUTING.md

 #### Scope

 The scope could be anything specifying place of the commit change.
 For example `feat(@clayui/dropdown)`, `feat(@clayui/css)`, `fix(clayui.com)`, `docs(Badge)`, `fix(useCache)`, etc...

+#### Jira Ticket Number

+At present, we are exclusively utilizing LPD tickets for management.
+[Link for How To Open a LPD Ticket to Clay](https://liferay.atlassian.net/wiki/spaces/PEDS/pages/2391179332/Clay+New+Process)

 ### JavaScript Style Guide